mongodb/mongo-python-driver/doc/examples/custom_type.rst

 In order to encode custom types, we must first define a **type codec** for our type.
-A type codec describes how an instance of a custom type can be *transformed* into one of the types :mod:`~bson` already understands, and can encode.
+A type codec describes how an instance of a custom type can be *transformed* to/from one of the types :mod:`~bson` already understands, and can encode/decode.
 Type codecs must inherit from :class:`~bson.codec_options.TypeCodecBase`.
 Codecs that facilitate encoding of a custom type, must implement the ``python_type`` property, and the ``transform_python`` method.
 Similarly, codecs that facilitate decoding must